UtrechtUniversity/ricgraph/README-PyPI.md

 It is flexible and extensible, and can be adapted to new application areas.

-Throughout this documentation, we illustrate how Ricgraph works by applying it to the application area research information.

 ### Motivation

 Ricgraph, also known as Research in context graph, is software that is about